-My insurance company is refusing to pay my claim, so do I need to hire an insurance claims attorney?
+Your insurance company is refusing to pay your claim, so do you need to hire an insurance claims attorney?

-Should I let the attorney handle all communications with my insurance company?
+Should you let your attorney handle all communications with your insurance company?

-Does hiring an attorney mean that I need to file a lawsuit to get my claim resolved?
+Does hiring an attorney mean that a lawsuit will get filed?

 While there are situations where a lawsuit provides the best option for obtaining relief, sometimes an insurance company will be motivated to take claims mores seriously when an insured has an attorney.
-Your insurance claims attorney can negotiate with the insurance company lawyers and respond to the arguments that the insurer makes regarding exclusions, coverage, compliance with post-loss duties and other issues.
+Your insurance claims attorney can negotiate with the insurance company's lawyers and respond to the arguments that the insurer is making regarding exclusions, coverage, compliance with post-loss duties and other issues.

 The bottom line is that a lawsuit for breach of contract and/or a lawsuit for insurance bad faith might be potential options, but they are not the right choice in every situation.
 Even if a lawsuit is filed, these disputes are frequently settled prior to trial.

-Can I let my divorce or DUI attorney handle my homeowners insurance coverage dispute?
+Should you hire your divorce or DUI attorney to handle your homeowner's insurance coverage dispute?

-While you can hire any attorney licensed to practice law in the jurisdiction, hiring an attorney who does not have a law practiced focused on insurance coverage disputes is not a good idea.
-Insurance companies use attorneys that specialize in these types of cases, so it is poor idea to work with an attorney who lacks experience in insurance issues.
-During settlement negotiations, the lawyers for the insurance company will consider the expertise, skill and experience of your attorney when weighing potential settlement options.
+While you can hire any attorney licensed to practice law in the jurisdiction, hiring an attorney who does not have a law practice focused on insurance coverage disputes is not a good idea.
+Insurance companies use attorneys that specialize in these types of cases, so it is a bad idea to work with an attorney who lacks experience in insurance issues.
+During settlement negotiations, the lawyers for the insurance company will consider the expertise, skill, and experience of your attorney when weighing potential settlement options.